neurodroid/stimfit/doc/sphinx/manual/latency_measurements.rst

 :func:`stf.t50right_index()` returns the zero-based index of he right half-maximal amplitude in units of sampling points (see Fig. 13), or a negative value upon failure.
 The return value will be interpolated between sampling points.

-The following code can be used to align all traces within a file to the maximal slope o rise in the inactive channel.
+The following code can be used to align all traces within a file to the maximal slope of rise in the inactive channel.

 ::